nodejs/diagnostics/docs/AsyncWrap/README.md

 ## The API

-At the moment there don't exist a high level API for AsyncWrap.
+At the moment there is not a high level API for AsyncWrap.
 It is simply exposed through `process.binding`:

 ```javascript
 const asyncWrap = process.binding('async_wrap');